fcrepo-exts/migration-utils/README.md

                                Default: info:fedora/fedoraAdmin
   -H, --head-only            Migrate only the HEAD of each datastream
                                Default: false
-      --head-only-ids=<headOnlyList>
-                             A list of datastreams to migrate only the HEAD of.
-                               Only used if --head-only is specified.
       --algorithm=<digestAlgorithm>
                              The digest algorithm to use in the OCFL objects created.
 Either sha256 or sha512